Jyoti-Technosoft/jt-team-messanger/README.md

 # jt-team-messanger
-Jt team messanger for the plain message transfering.
+Jt team messanger for the plain text message transfering.